olaodun1959/GitHubCloneProject/README.md

-modification in main branch
+Modification in main branch.
-modification in feature-greeting branch
+Modification in feature-greeting branch